ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 easiest way to do this is to use the command `kdb shell`.
 An example of its usage is shown below.

+Please keep in mind that its better to unmount in the reverse way, so first unmount your specification and then prelude.

 ### Usage for custom configuration specification keywords

 In case a new plugin has been written which can be described using regular expressions, a